frugiam/streaming_guide.py/README.md

 class Movie:
     def __init__(self, title, genre, director, year):
-        "'since as mentioned in question all member variable should be private. they are starting with _(underscore)'" self._title = title
+        self._title = title
         self._genre = genre
         self._director = director
         self._year = year

-    "'getters for all 4 member variablesself.'"
     def get_title(self):
         return self._title